cs221-s22/cs221-s22.github.io/_assignments/project01.md

 github_url: https://classroom.github.com/a/2oTumoIU
 ---

+## Background

+Passwords are a fundamental part of computer security.
+In this assignment, we will explore some common ways to attack passwords, and techniques for measuring the randomness (entropy) of a password.

 ## Requirements

 1. You will develop a C program which checks a given password (at most 64 characters) against a list of common passwords: